-Qualifications: Mr. Schmults brings to our Board of Directors over 20 years of experience in branded consumer products, direct-to-consumer sales, finance, information technology and socially responsible business practices.
+Qualifications: Mr. Schmults brings to our Board of Directors over 30 years of experience in branded consumer products, direct-to-consumer sales, finance, information technology and socially responsible business practices.
+Mr. Schmults also has significant experience in customization of consumer products as an early adopter in the apparel businesses that he has worked.